 If you smell a strong hydrogen sulfide odor (resembles a rotten egg), that means the battery experienced damage beyond economical repair.
 This smell occurs if the unit has suffered some impact to the cell containers inside the unit, requiring professional assistance to fix it.

-This checklist provides a simple review to gauge the overview of the health of the battery cell.
-If these checks aren’t successful in determining the issue, the next step is conducting a complete capacity discharge test with a professional battery technician.
+If you are not successful in determining the issue with your battery, the next step is conducting a complete capacity discharge test with a professional battery technician.